← Back to Lists

 Conversely, the data shows massive positive deltas (critics rate higher than audiences) in:

 Critics aren't wrong, but their job is to analyze art.
 The audience's job is to be entertained.
-ThumbScore was built on the philosophy that for 90% of people trying to find a movie on a Friday night, the audience's metric is the only one that matters.
+For 90% of people trying to find a movie on a Friday night, the audience's metric is the one that truly matters.

 See the biggest critic vs. audience gaps